Our culture is messed up!

 On the other hand, there has been this tremendous push to free our culture from this constriction resulting in breasts and sex everywhere.
 It is now normal for women to wear clothes that accentuate and highlight breasts.
 But not in a functional sense like breastfeeding.

 Awareness, acceptance and understanding is the process that eases embarrassment.

 Being around other breastfeeding mothers helps overcome embarrassment..
 The birth process and being with your newborn also helps the healing process.
 After birth, many women notice their embarrassment fades and they find breastfeeding natural feeling, and not at all weird anymore.

 Breastfeeding is normal and babies need to eat frequently.

 Breastfeeding is your baby's most basic right!
 Pope Francis made a point to encourage mothers to breastfeed in church because what’s good for babies and good for mothers is good for a community.
-Jesus was breastfed and there is a holy shrine dedicated to this beautiful action of Mary breastfeeding Jesus.
+Jesus was breastfed and there is a holy shrine in St. Augustine, Florida dedicated to Mary breastfeeding Jesus.

 - Don’t make any decisions against breastfeeding until you have your baby.
 Your milk is going to come in after birth and many women feel very differently when they hold and touch their baby.
 You might not, and that’s OK too.
 It's your body and your baby.

 - Talk to your partner or husband about your embarrassment.
 Your partner's role is to protect you and your baby.
 Make a plan for the early days for when you have guests and for when you feed your baby in public.